TelloViz/Kingdom-Coinquest/README.md

 ### __Recruited Cards__

 A pair of cards not of your kingdom's suit of arms.
 They count as individual cards until played together.
-Playing the 2 cards together is known as <b>recruiting</b> They can be played as a card of your suit.
-A Jack can be combined with any
+Playing the 2 cards together is known as <b>recruiting.</b> A recruited card can be played as a card of your suit.

 !["CardSeparator"](CardSeparator.png)